ijagamino/attendance-tracker/README.md

 ### Time In/Time Out Buttons

-#### Props used
+#### Props

 None

 #### Purpose

 The time in and time out buttons are buttons that records an authenticated user's attendance.

 #### Behavior